Health care as it oughta be (as my dad would have said)

 I was awakened around 2 on a Sunday morning by a now-familiar sensation: a stabbing pain in my left elbow, radiating toward my wrist.

 This is no way to start a holiday weekend, I thought.
 But after a fitful nights’ sleep I was eager to put the pain behind me.
 I massaged the painful spot in the dark and made up my mind: it’s time to seek treatment.

-Three hours and $150 later, I had seen a world-class orthopedic surgeon, received a treatment regimen for both the tendinitis and a wrist injury sustained in a motorbike accident, had paid for the procedures and picked up my prescriptions and was on my way to meet a friend for brunch.
+Three hours and $150 later, I had seen a world-class orthopedic surgeon, received a treatment regimen for both the tendinitis and a wrist injury sustained in a motorbike accident (Check This Out to hire attorneys), had paid for the procedures and picked up my prescriptions and was on my way to meet a friend for brunch.

 Doesn’t sound like the Kingdom of Wonder, does it?
 Nope.
 It was more like the Land of Oz, in terms of medical care.

 For the uninitiated, Oz is actually Bumrungrad International Hospital, a sparkling and sprawling medical complex in the center of Bangkok, where registration is more like a hotel reception and emphasis is on care on the patient’s terms.